How to Share the Gospel With a Wiccan

-Willow's worldview is called Wicca, which is a loosely organized set of beliefs that are rooted in mystical traditions, including but not limited to Celtic or Norse paganism, Greek and Roman goddess worship, ancient Egyptian spirituality, Eastern Shamanism, or even Native American spiritual practices, depending on the group.
-Willow was attracted to Wicca because of the strong connection she felt with the world around her and in particular with nature.
-Willow is generally tolerant of other religions, but she does not welcome anyone trying to 'convert' her.
+Wicca is a loosely organized set of beliefs that are rooted in mystical traditions, including but not limited to Celtic or Norse paganism, Greek and Roman goddess worship, ancient Egyptian spirituality, Eastern Shamanism, and even Native American spiritual practices depending on the group.
+People may be attracted to Wicca because of the strong connection they feel with the world around them and in particular with nature.
+Wiccans are generally tolerant of other religions, but they do not welcome anyone trying to ‘convert’ them.

 Questions You Can Ask